Irena Iłłakowicz: Biography

 Between 1941 and 1942, her section was destroyed by the Germans.
 The outcome of this action was the numerous arrests of underground activists.
 Irena was arrested by the Gestapo on 7 October 1942; they placed her at Pawiak.
 She underwent harsh interrogations, but revealed nothing.
 Other colleagues, knowing her role in intelligence, sent her a vial of cyanide, but she did not use it.
 Her husband arranged for her to be freed from prison.
 A bribed guard put her in the group of non-political prisoners to be transported to the Majdanek camp.
 While there, a group of NSZ fighters from Pomerania freed her from the camp.
 Dressed in Gestapo uniforms, they came to the camp and presented a falsified document saying that Irena was to be brought to Warsaw for more interrogation.
 This event was documented in a Delegatura Rządu report.

 After a short stay in the Lublin area, Iłłakowicz found herself in Klarysek-Janówek.
 Later, she came back to Warsaw and stayed with Dr. Miłodroska at Filtrowa Street.
 She started working on the Soviet intelligence network in Poland.
 Her husband was to be sent to London as the representative of TNRP (command of the National Armed Forces).
 He wanted to take her with him, but the command decided against it.
 Iłłakowicz was to be sent with Tadeusz Salski ("Jan").
 Nine days before the trip, on the night of 4 October 1943, Iłłakowicz was summoned to a meeting on an important issue.
-She suspected a provocation, but thinking it too important, went to the meeting.
-In case she did not return, she asked Dr. Miłodroska to notify her contact.
+She was suspicious, but thinking it too important, went to the meeting.
+She asked Dr. Miłodroska to notify her contact if she did not return.

 Iłłakowicz was murdered in unknown circumstances.
 Jerzy, her husband, started searching for her, and found her body in the infirmary at Oczki Street in Pole Mokotowskie.
 Irena's murderers remain unknown.
 In the days before her death, she was involved in intelligence activities against a radio contact point in Otwock, which actively supported Soviet parachutists sent to Poland.
 Accusations were directed at the NKVD or the PPR.

 Iłłakowicz was buried at Powązki under the name of Barbara Zawisza.
 Because the Gestapo often sent agents to family funerals (and other ceremonies), her husband participated in the ceremony dressed as a gravedigger and her mother as cemetery helper.
 In 1948, her mother placed a plaque with Iłłakowicz's real name on her grave.